Skip to main content

 Scenario 1 - Program Enrollment with Fixed Schedules

 Let's say I teach school-aged kids group basketball classes during the Summer.
-The classes all follow a similar structure regarding how the options display during enrollment.
+The classes all follow a similar structure regarding how the options are displayed during enrollment.

 For example, Enrollees must select their respective grade or age grouping and establish a schedule and time preference.
 Making this distinction will not only guide the customer through the enrollment process in steps but also help you organize your classes, track capacities, and even price differently based on grade/age or schedule/time.